-- Skimp: TZ Laces Round Waxed Dress Laces – $3
+- Skimp: TZ Laces Round Waxed Shoelaces for Dress/Casual – $3.50

 - Splurge: Wellington Round Waxed Dress Shoelaces – $9

-A new pair of laces can really spruce up your favorite pair of kicks.
+A new pair of laces can really spruce up a favorite pair of kicks.
 For boot lovers, try rawhide leather laces for that rugged look or flat waxed cotton laces for a polished aesthetic.
-For sneakers, round cord or flat waxed cotton laces in a new color can add some spice to your trusty sneakies.
+For sneakers, round cord or flat waxed cotton laces in a new color can add some spice to their trusty sneakies.

 Shoe Care – Shoeshine Boxes

-I try to keep all of my shoes and shoe care items well organized, but up until last year, I kept all of my cleaning supplies and brushes in an old sneaker box.
+I try to keep all of my shoes and shoe care items well organized, but up until recently, I kept all of my cleaning supplies and brushes in an old sneaker box.
 That’s not very Dappered.
-However, my mom surprised me with a lovely Brooks Brothers cedar valet storage box last Christmas after seeing it posted here on Dappered.
+However, my mom surprised me with a lovely cedar valet storage box for Christmas after seeing one posted here on Dappered.
 Thanks, Mom!

 Note: If that special someone is starting from zero and has no supplies, look for one of these with some of the shoe care items included.
 They might not use them all, but something might be better than nothing.